top of page

 About

-Dr. Pearlstein became passionate about mental health and psychological science while completing undergraduate psychology and cognitive science majors at Truman State University.
-Following undergrad, she worked at Stanford University, contributing to research on early interventions for childhood depression and bipolar disorders.
-During graduate school at UC Berkeley, her work spanned basic emotional and cognitive mechanisms of psychopathology, clinical intervention development, and the influence of stress and identity for mental health outcomes.
-Her post-doctoral work focused on improving mental health outcomes for people with diverse forms of disability.
+Dr. Pearlstein became interested in mental health and psychological science while completing undergraduate degrees in psychology and cognitive science at Truman State University.
+After college, she worked at Stanford University, contributing to research on early interventions for childhood depression and bipolar disorders.
+During graduate training at the University of California, Berkeley, her work spanned basic emotional and cognitive mechanisms of psychopathology, clinical intervention development, and the ways stress, identity, and context shape mental health outcomes.
+Her postdoctoral fellowship focused on improving mental health outcomes and access to care for people with diverse forms of disability.

 Education